wcarc-on/wcarc-site/minutes/minutes200609.md

 Rick, VE3CVG, reported that the fleamarket at Carp was a success - good stuff and a good turnout.
-The RAC Symposium was well attended, with an interesting talk on HF Beacons, and an exposé by Eric, VE3EI, of the ICOM D-Star system and available equipment.
+The RAC Symposium was well attended, with an interesting talk on HF Beacons, and an exposé by Eric, VE3EI, of the ICOM D-STAR system and available equipment.
 ICOM is prepared to offer the same deal as in the USA - buy 2m and 440 MHz gear and ICOM will supply a 1.2 GHz repeater and controller.
 The object for Ottawa is to have the 144, 440 and 1.2 digital repeaters at the same location.